petercorke/RVC3-python/README.md

 # Robotics, Vision & Control: 3rd edition in Python

 THIS IS A PLACEHOLDER.
 THE BOOK WILL BE PUBLISHED LATE IN 2022.
+THIS REPO IS A WIP UNTIL THEN

 This book depends on the following open-source Python packages: